microsoft/DynamicTelemetry/docs/docs/Architecture.Components.Processor.Overview.document.md

 ## Processor Types

-It\'s expected within dynamic telemetry that multiple different processor types are created over the course of time because there are requirements on the processor in order to meet other obligations, such as safety and performance, all processors must meet certain set of
+It\'s expected within Dynamic Telemetry that multiple different processor types are created over the course of time because there are requirements on the processor in order to meet other obligations, such as safety and performance, all processors must meet certain set of